 CHANNELS: Channels in the bottom of the board to increase buoyancy to float and turn the board better (--> CONCAVE).

 CHOPPY: Small waves among the waves and the wall of the wave, caused by local wind.
 The opposite is called GLASSY which is the best for surfing.

-CUT BACK: Curved path to return to the CURL to return to the vertical part of the wave.
+CUT BACK: Surf a turn to return to the CURL to get back to the most vertical part of the wave.

 DUCK DIVE: Technique to pass a wave that looks like a duck diving.
 Very efficient but requires good coordination and good balance.
-Technique which Advanced surfers use ideal with types of boards such as "SHORTBOARD".
+Technique which Advanced surfers use ideally with types of boards such as SHORTBOARD.